KelvinShadewing/brux-gdk/README.md

 ### **Introduction**

 Brux (formerly known as XYG) is an open-source, cross-platform, runtime-based game development kit using the Squirrel language.
 The aim is to make development both easy and versatile, allowing games to be written by hand in a simple text editor or made in an IDE similar to Game Maker, and to allow games to be ported with little to no modification to the code, offering a "build once, run everywhere" development process.

 Developers using Brux may freely make games without any need for paid license or royalties.
 Anyone willing to donate may visit my **[Patreon](http://www.patreon.com/kelvin)** or my **[Ko-Fi](http://www.ko-fi.com/kelvinshadewing)**.

+Disclosure: The material in this {book/paper/blog/article} has not been reviewed, endorsed, or approved of by the Rust Foundation.
+For more information on the Rust Foundation Trademark Policy, click here.

 ### Nightly Build